-Rack of lamb comes from the lamb rib primal, with eight ribs attached, and it's incredibly tender.
-The rack can be cooked whole or sliced into individual lamb rib chops first.
-For this recipe we're going to sear the whole rack and then roast it in the oven.
+Rack of lamb comes from the lamb rib primal with eight ribs attached.
+It's incredibly tender and can be cooked whole or sliced into individual lamb rib chops first.
+For this recipe, we sear the whole rack and then roast it in the oven for a beautiful presentation.

-This rack of lamb recipe features the classic combination of Dijon mustard along with an herb and breadcrumb crust.
-But for a minimalist take, you could just sear it, brush it with olive oil, coat it in herbs (fresh rosemary, if you had to pick just one) and roast it.
-Rack of lamb is pretty foolproof as long as you don't overcook it.
+This rack of lamb recipe features the classic combination of Dijon mustard and an herb and breadcrumb crust.
+If you'd like to keep it minimal, you could just brush it with oil, sear it, coat it in herbs (fresh rosemary is especially good), and roast.
+However you prepare it, the key is to not overcook the tender hunk of meat.

 - 1/4 cup Dijon mustard

-- In a large sauté pan, heat some high-heat oil like safflower or sunflower oil until it is almost smoking.
+In a large sauté pan, heat some oil over high heat until it is almost smoking.

-- Brush the lamb with the mustard on the fat side and on the ends, but not on the bone side.
-Then dredge the lamb in the breadcrumbs, pressing them onto the meat so that they stick.
+Dredge the lamb in the breadcrumbs, pressing them onto the mustard-coated meat so that they stick.

 Set the lamb fat-side up on the roasting rack-topped sheet pan.